amineBagh/TenStep_Project/README.md

 ## Chosen Approach

 To enhance the results further, we send the **Llama model** through an additional layer of fine-tuning using a more capable version of the model.
 This process improves the response quality and allows for more accurate planning, risk assessment, and scheduling.

-**Explanation:**
 By fine-tuning the Llama model and enhancing its capabilities, we ensure that the system can provide highly accurate, context-aware recommendations and insights.
 This iterative refinement helps prepare for risks, plan tasks, and schedule activities with greater precision.

-*Explanation:*
-The final model’s responses are polished to ensure the highest accuracy and relevance in project management tasks, leveraging the latest advancements in NLP for more effective decision-making.

 ---